cssnr/portainer-stack-deploy-action/README.md

 JSON should be an object.
 Example: `{"KEY": "Value"}`

 > [!WARNING]
-> Inputs are NOT secure and using `env_json` on a public repository will expose this data.
+> Inputs are NOT secure unless using secrets or secure output.
+> Using `env_json` on a public repository will otherwise expose this data.
 > To securely pass an environment use the `env_file` option.

 **merge_env** - If this is `true` and the stack exists, will update the existing Env with the provided `env_json/env_file`.